fangld/fangld.github.io/index.md

 ---
 layout: default
 ---
-# Contact Information
+# E-mail
-* No. 420, Nanhai Building

-* E-mail: fangld [at] jnu [dot] edu [dot] cn
+* fangld [at] jnu [dot] edu [dot] cn

-# Education Background

-* 2011/09-2015/12, PhD. in Computer Software and Theory, [Sun Yat-sen University](http://www.sysu.edu.cn/), China, Advisor: [Prof. Yongmei Liu](https://sdcs.sysu.edu.cn/content/2490).

-* 2007/09-2010/06, Master in Computer Architecture, [Guangdong University of Technology](http://www.gdut.edu.cn), China, Advisor: Prof. Yongquan Yu.

-* 2003/09-2007/06, Bachelor in Computer Science and Technology, [Guangzhou University](http://www.gzhu.edu.cn), China.

-# Working Experience
+# Bio

-* 2018/10-NOW, Associate Professor, Jinan University, Guangzhou, China.

-* 2016/02-2018/09, Lecturer, Jinan University, Guangzhou, China.
+Liangda Fang received his PhD from Sun Yat-sen University in 2015.
+After graduaction, he joined Jinan University as a lecturer, and was promoted to an associated professor in 2018.
+His reasearch is in the area of artificial intelligence including knowledge representation and reasoning, machine learning, planning and multi-agent systems.
+Liangda Fang has published 18 papers (including 12 CCF A class papers and 6 CCF B class papers).
+He served as local chair of the 14th International Symposium on Combinatorial Search (SoCS-2021), PC member of AAAI(2016, 2019, 2020), IJCAI(2018, 2020), ECAI-2020, and reviewer of journals: Artificial Intelligence, International Journal of Approximate Reasoning.

 # Publications (*: Corresponding Authors)